faiface/pixel/README.md

 - Full documentation and tutorial
 - Works on Linux, macOS and Windows
 - Window creation and manipulation (resizing, fullscreen, multiple windows, ...)
-- Keyboard and mouse input without events
+- Keyboard (key presses, text input) and mouse input without events
 - Well integrated with the Go standard library
   - Use `"image"` package for loading pictures
   - Use `"time"` package for measuring delta time and FPS